o3de/o3de.org/content/docs/userguide/create-cinematics-with-simple-motion-animations-in-track-view-editor.md

 description: null
 title: Creating Character Animations with the Simple Motion Component
 ---
-# Creating Character Animations with the Simple Motion Component<a name="create-cinematics-with-simple-motion-animations-in-track-view-editor"></a>
+# Creating Character Animations with the Simple Motion Component {#create-cinematics-with-simple-motion-animations-in-track-view-editor}

 To create character animations with the Track View, you can add the **Simple Motion** component and the **Actor** component to an entity\.
 You then add the entity to a track view sequence and specify the motions that you want your character to animate\.
 When you add a motion track to a track view sequence, the Track View drives animation on the **Simple Motion** component and its properties:
 + **Motion**